-The coffee beans are the seeds of berries from the Coffea plant.
-The Coffea is native from Africa and grows generally between the tropic of Cancer and Capricorn.
-Coffea plants are divided into two categories: Arabica and Robusta.
+The coffee beans are the seeds of berries from the "Coffea plant".
+The "Coffea" is native from Africa and grows generally between the tropic of Cancer and Capricorn.
+"Coffea plants" are divided into two categories: Arabica and Robusta.
 The Arabica is the most cultivated in the world (90% of the world production) and offer more subtleties in term of taste.
-However it contains less caffeine than its brother the Robusta.
+It contains less caffeine than its brother, Robusta.

 In 1791, the French, who were fleeing Haiti because of the abolition of slavery, brought their methods to improve the production of coffee to Cuba.
 With the combination of its ideal weather conditions, its mountainous areas and its permeable soils, rich in organic matter and clay, Cuba quickly became one of the world’s main coffee producers.

-In Cuba, the Coffea Arabica is the main species cultivated.
-It is less resistant to heat and disease than the Robusta, hence needing to be cultivated in altitude.
+In Cuba, Coffee Arabica is the main type cultivated.
+It is less resistant to heat and disease than Robusta, so it benefits from being cultivated at higher altitudes.
 The Cuban mountains offer the perfect blend between temperature, sun exposure, humidity and altitude (between 800 to 1800 meters).
-The two main areas of production offering this balance are the mountain range of "Sierra Maestra" in the South-East (nearby to Santiago de Cuba) and the "Sierra del Escambray", located in the middle of Cuba close Trinidad.
-Other areas, in the West of the island, including Sierra del Rosario and Las Terrazas also used to be popular during the 19th century at the peak of coffee plantations in Cuba.
-As a result, there are several desolate coffee plantations that you can visit like the Buenavista coffee plantation in Las Terrazas, which is one of the oldest of the Island, built by a French man fleeing Haiti.
-There is still some coffee growing in this area but in small quantities in comparison to the Eastern Mountains.
+The two main areas of production offering this balance are the mountain range of "Sierra Maestra" in the South-East (near to Santiago de Cuba city) and the "Sierra del Escambray", located in the middle of Cuba close to Trinidad city.
+Other areas include the “Sierra del Rosario” and “Las Terrazas” in Pinar del Rio province in the west of the island which were the most important coffee plantations in Cuba during the 19th century.
+Today, these plantations, including the Buenavista coffee plantation in Las Terrazas, have been abandoned in favour of the eastern part of the island.
+There is still a little coffee growing in this area.
+There are some interesting restored ruins to see of these former coffee farms.

 100% Organic Arabica Coffee Beans

-This is one of the reasons why Cuban coffee is considered of one of the best, because it is made in a sustainable way, with patience, respect and love so when you drink it, you feel it.
+This is one of the reasons why Cuban coffee is considered one of the best, because it is made in a sustainable way, with patience, respect and love so when you drink it, you feel it.

 100% Organic Arabica Beans from the Sierra Maestra